 - 1. The qualifying learner completes a dissertation or research report. - 2.
-The qualifying learner is competent to apply specialist knowledge to economics, statistics and actuarial science problems. - 3.
-The qualifying learner is competent to perform high order problem solving techniques. - 4.
+The qualifying learner is competent to apply specialist knowledge to economics, statistics and actuarial science problems. - The qualifying learner is competent to perform high order problem solving techniques.
+3. - 4.
 The qualifying learner is competent to apply specialised economic, statistical and actuarial science methods, tools and techniques of analysis.

-4.1.4 Awards of Doctor
+Awards of Doctor 4.1.4

+Doctor of Philosophy 4.1.4.1

-4.1.4.1 Doctor of Philosophy
+Doctor of Philosophy Oualification Title